sigoden/aichat/README.md

 #### Proxy LLM APIs

-AIChat offers the ability to function as a proxy server for all LLMs.
-This allows you to interact with different LLMs using the familiar OpenAI API format, simplifying the process of accessing and utilizing these LLMs.
+The LLM Arena is a web-based platform where you can compare different LLMs side-by-side.

 Test with curl: